Inner London Education Authority: History of London Education

 DLcd7CA0SYKzHpu7O6 I2w

-This paragraph talks about the Inner London Education Authority (ILEA) looking after colleges and polytechnics in inner London.
-These places offered lots of different kinds of education, like training for jobs, to people of all ages.
-The ILEA worked closely with these places to make sure the education they provided matched what the local community needed and fit with bigger education goals.
+This paragraph discusses the Inner London Education Authority (ILEA), which looks after colleges and polytechnics in the inner London boroughs, including Lambeth.
+These places offered many different kinds of education, like training for jobs, to people of all ages, reflecting the diverse needs of the city of London and its centre.

 Special Programs: Boarding Schools, Rural Centers, Summer Camps

-The ILEA had special programs to give inner London students extra learning opportunities.
-They had boarding schools for students with special needs, countryside places for outdoor learning, and summer camps for fun and learning during breaks.
-These programs aimed to make sure all students had fair chances in education and make learning better for everyone in inner London.
+The ILEA had special programs to give inner London students extra learning opportunities to address the educational disparities highlighted by the abolition of previous councils.
+They had boarding schools for students with special needs, countryside places for outdoor learning, and summer camps for fun and learning during breaks, all located within London as part of their education reform efforts.

 The ILEA’s Impact on London Education